UPPMAX/linux-command-line-201/docs/lesson_plans/20250603/README.md

 - [ ] Suggest to add it to curriculum

+## Teaching

+I want to do most of the things the same as yesterday.
+Yesterday, there were 11 learners (exactly as predicted!)

 ## References

 - `[Iliev, 2020]` Bobby Iliev.
 Introduction to bash scripting for developers.